Huawei Mate 20: Mate 20 Lite

 The Mate 20 Lite was unveiled in August 2018, prior to the announcement of the flagship Mate 20 models.
 It is a mid-range phablet with a Kirin 710 system-on-chip with 4 GB of RAM, a 6.3-inch 1080p display, 3750 mAh battery, and 64 GB of storage expandable via MicroSD.
 It includes a 20-megapixel rear-facing camera and 24-megapixel front-facing camera, both accompanied by a secondary sensor for depth sensing.
-It shipped with Android 8.1 "Oreo" and EMUI 8.2.
+Furthermore, it shipped with Android 8.1 “Oreo” and EMUI 8.2.

 Reception

-Vlad Savov of The Verge felt that the Mate 20 Pro "[wasn't] the best overall Android smartphone", but argued that its specifications "[checked] off every wishlist item you can think of", and cited standout features such as its extensive battery life, and "iPhone-like" responsiveness (whilst also noting Huawei's frequent use of user interface elements strongly influenced by iOS).
+Vlad Savov of The Verge felt that the Mate 20 Pro “[wasn't] the best overall Android smartphone”, but argued that its specifications “[checked] off every wishlist item you can think of”, and cited standout features such as its extensive battery life, and “iPhone-like” responsiveness (whilst also noting Huawei's frequent use of user interface elements strongly influenced by iOS).
 Its display was considered comparable to Samsung's Galaxy Note 9, but felt that the symmetry of its front and rear curves affected ergonomics.
-The cameras were noted as having similar quality to the P20 Pro and a macro mode, but the removal of the monochrome sensor was lamented, and the cameras were panned for overly aggressive AI enhancements and a sometimes "crunchy" appearance due to excessive sharpness.
+The cameras were noted as having similar quality to the P20 Pro and a macro mode, but the removal of the monochrome sensor was lamented, and the cameras were panned for overly aggressive AI enhancements and a sometimes “crunchy” appearance due to excessive sharpness.
 The 3D face unlock was praised for its speed, contrasting the in-screen fingerprint reader (which did not have the same performance as the capacitive sensor on the P20), while the pre-release EMUI 9 software on the review device was noted to be buggy (but that its gesture implementation made more sense than the similar one implemented on Android 9 itself).
-In conclusion, Savov considered the Mate 20 Pro to be "a hugely indulgent purchase for those who are (a) outside the US, and (b) absolutely convinced they need its extensive list of good features and desirable specs."
+In conclusion, Savov considered the Mate 20 Pro to be “a hugely indulgent purchase for those who are (a) outside the US, and (b) absolutely convinced they need its extensive list of good features and desirable specs.”

-CNET was similarly positive, noting that the Mate 20 Pro "not only has a spec list that's the equal of any flagship phone out there, but it comes with enough new features to make it a truly exciting phone", and was less aggressive in its use of color saturation on photos than the P20 Pro, but panned Huawei's switch to a proprietary memory card format due to pricing and availability not having yet been announced.
+CNET was similarly positive, noting that the Mate 20 Pro “not only has a spec list that's the equal of any flagship phone out there, but it comes with enough new features to make it a truly exciting phone”, and was less aggressive in its use of color saturation on photos than the P20 Pro, but panned Huawei's switch to a proprietary memory card format due to pricing and availability not having yet been announced.

 Some users noted that Mate 20 Pro devices with LG-manufactured displays had light bleed issues, with green tints appearing around the edges of the screen that were noticeable when displaying dark-coloured screens.